students-experiments/ride-share-project/README.md

 ## Deliverables for final project

 * Multiple rides should be shareable
-* Algorithm for ride sharing is neesh and simple
+* Algorithm for ride sharing is logical and simple
 * Rider should be able to track driver after making a request
 * Enable notification for rider and driver with relevant information